federicociner/mac-dotfiles/README.md

 1. Run `curl https://pyenv.run | zsh` to install `pyenv`

-2. Once that is done, install the version of Python you want to use e.g. Python 3.7.7.
+2. Install the version of Python you want to use e.g. Python 3.7.7

    ```sh
    pyenv install 3.7.7